 Calliandra eriophylla plants, also known as fairy dusters, are native to the deserts and grasslands of the western United States and Mexico.
 These shrubs offer evergreen, bipinnate, gray-green foliage similar to that of a fern.
-Their blooms are the star of the show and are unique, feathery, pink balls.
-These attract butterflies, hummingbirds, and a wide array of other desert bird species.
-After flowering, the fairy duster produces long, bean-like pods.
-These attract quail and other wildlife.
+Their blooms are the star of the show and are unique, feathery, pink balls that attract butterflies, hummingbirds, and a wide array of other desert bird species.
+After flowering, the fairy duster produces long, bean-like pods that attract quail and other wildlife.

 Though these desert plants produce delicate-looking blooms, they are quite hardy.
 Their dense root structures make them ideal candidates for erosion control.

 |Common Name||Fairy duster, false mesquite|